Skip to main content

 A single blood test can reveal the presence of this silent, systemic process.

-The most widely used and validated biomarker for systemic inflammation is (hs-CRP).
+The most widely used and validated biomarker for systemic inflammation is high-sensitivity C-Reactive Protein (hs-CRP).
 CRP is a protein produced by the liver in response to inflammatory signals.
 The “high-sensitivity” version of the test can detect very low levels of the protein, making it an excellent tool for assessing chronic, low-grade inflammation.

 An elevated hs-CRP level is a strong, independent predictor of future cardiovascular events and all-cause mortality.
 It acts as an early warning system, indicating that the body’s immune system is in a state of sustained alert.
 Identifying and addressing the root causes of this inflammation ∞ be it diet, stress, or lifestyle factors ∞ is a cornerstone of any longevity strategy.